Please see an updated version of this post, here: How to manufacture Delta elite status.

 - At the beginning of year 2, person 2 signs up for the Delta Platinum card and adds an authorized user card for Person 1.

 - Now, with all four card accounts, the couple would use manufactured spend techniques to max out the earned MQMs.
 All of the giftable MQMs this time would be assigned to Person 2.

-- With the addition of actual flying, person 2 should be able to achieve Diamond status during year 2.
-In the meantime, person 1 only earns enough MQMs to reach Silver or maybe Gold status and to hopefully roll over as many MQMs as possible into year 3.
+- Just as above, person 2 should be able to achieve Platinum status during year 2.
+In the meantime, person 1 only earns enough MQMs to reach Silver status and to hopefully roll over as many MQMs as possible into year 3.

 I’ve presented here the tools needed to obtain Delta elite status through spend.
 Whether or not you should do so depends heavily upon your situation.
 Do you fly enough with Delta to make it worth it?
 If not, don’t do it.
 In my case I live near a Delta hub, and both my wife and I do fly Delta often.
-As a result we do a variation of the “Diamond Couple Alternating Strategy” shown above.
-Currently my wife has Diamond status and I have Platinum.
-Next year it may be the opposite.
+As a result we have been manufacturing elite status well beyond the amounts described above.
 And, yes, we’re enjoying the associated perks!